chatrjr/chatrjr.github.io/source/_posts/2013-06-14-single-responsibility-bem.md

   * They may require some degree of education within your team
   * The `@extend` directive can't be used within media queries, last I checked.

-Let me know what you think of this approach below.
+Let me know what you think of this approach.
 And as always, let me know if I missed something.